+You may want to stay in touch with the school admission office throughout the application process.
 A thank-you note after your interview is always a good idea.
-A couple of weeks after the application deadline, you might also call to make sure that all recommendations and transcripts arrived.
+A couple of weeks after the application deadline, you might also call to make sure that all your recommendations and transcripts have arrived.
 Follow-up questions and inquiries are usually best directed to the admission officer with whom you interviewed.
 Most likely, this is the officer handling your candidacy in the office.

 Most schools don’t like denying students admission.
 If you are really worried about getting in and you can’t wait until the notification date, some schools will tell you what they think about your chances for admission.
 The admission officer handling your candidacy is most likely to provide you this information.

 TIPS FOR WRITING A SUCCESSFUL BOARDING SCHOOL ADMISSION ESSAY